“Share your knowledge. It is a way to achieve immortality.”― Dalai Lama XIV

 I thoroughly enjoy teaching Japanese cookery classes, to share some great f the knowledge and skills I have acquired over the years.
 And also the social aspects of the teaching, the exchange of interest whilst meeting like minded people.
 I teach bespoke courses both priviately and for cooperate clients; below is a flavor of the most popular courses over the last 15 years

-Make sushi like a Pro - taught for over a decade at Billingsgates Seafood School
+Make sushi like a Pro - now taught at Divertimenti, Knightsbridge in London

 Now running in its 15th years this popular sushi class is a in debt sushi course perfect for foodies, hobbits cooks, Japanese fashionistas and anyone keen to pursue a career in the sushi trade.
 The course covers a comprehensive guide to sushi making and the student will walk away with a sea of sushi skills including a core understanding of sushi making and culture.
 The class starts with Silla’s failsafe recipe for cooking sushi rice at home.
 Followed by maki making skills covering all the classic rolls from hoso maki, ura maki, futo maki and modern rolls like the dragon roll maki.